 Today, Mead Hall is the architectural focus of the campus.
 Small seminar rooms can be found on the first floor and basement.
-The President's Office, the Office of the Vice President for Administration, the Vice President/ Dean of the College, and Vice President/Dean of the Theological School are located on the second floor.
+The President's Office, the Provost's Office, the Office of the Vice President for Administration, the Dean of the College, Dean of the Theological School, and the Chief Communications Officer are located on the second floor.
 It is listed on the federal and state registers of historic places.
 University-wide Commencement exercises are held on the back lawn.